isabella232/dynamic-media-classic.en-1/help/application-setup.md

 **URL Modifiers** If you prefer to specify the URL modifiers that define your Image Preset, rather than the settings, enter the modifiers here.

-**Sample Image URL** Lists the “raw” URL string that the Scene7 Image Server uses to deliver images with the Image Preset you are adding or editing.
+**Sample Image URL** Lists the “raw” URL string that the Dynamic Media Classic Image Server uses to deliver images with the Image Preset you are adding or editing.
 This URL string encodes all the format settings you select in the Add Preset or Edit Preset screen.

 ### Editing, removing, or deactivating an image preset {#editing-removing-or-deactivating-an-image-preset}